monte-mahlum/monte-mahlum.github.io/_pages/about.md

 M.M., [Formal Structures in Systems Architectures](/files/SlidesJMM2026.pdf), presented at JMM 2026 Applied Category Theory Special Session.

-For a more introductory version presented to the UMN Math Club, see [Designing Systems of Systems with Category Theory](/files/MathClubIndustryTalk.pdf).
+For a slightly more introductory version presented to the UMN Math Club, see [Designing Systems of Systems with Category Theory](/files/MathClubIndustryTalk.pdf).

 **Paper**